bsamek/evergreen-wiki/Commit-Queue.md

 4. If the tests pass the merge commit is pushed to GitHub.

 # Modes of Operation
-The commit queue runs in two modes which are configured on a per project basis: PR and CLI.
+The commit queue runs in two modes which are configured on a per project basis: PR or CLI.
 ## PR
 For projects that use GitHub pull requests for code review, the commit queue integrates with the PR workflow.
 When the PR is approved and ready to be merged, changes are added to the queue through the PR and commit queue feedback is provided in status checks on the PR.
 ### Trigger